 New York Lore

 New York’s unique history offers Native American wisdom, Dutch, British and French influence, and the “Turning Point of the American Revolution.”
-The “Empire State” launched revolutions in industry, art, and the environment.
+The “Empire State” also launched revolutions in industry, art, human rights, and the environment.
 A performance of New York’s stories makes memorable our state’s heritage and your social studies curriculum.
 Ask to include local lore in the program.

 These historic figures often appear in “New York’s Lore;” Henry Hudson, Peter Stuyvesant, Anne Hutchinson, Mehitabel Prendergast, Alexander Hamilton, Robert Fulton, Washington Irving, Sybil Luddington, Sojourner Truth, the Roosevelts, Pete Seeger, Franny Reese.
 Ask for for a tale of your local hero!